ACM40960/project-meganvdr/README.md

 #### Aims

-The pangolin is a scaly mammal native to parts of Africa and Asia, and is at great risk of extinction due to human trading in pangolin products.
+The pangolin is a scaly mammal native to parts of Africa and Asia, and is at great risk of extinction due to human trade in pangolin products.
 The aim of this project is to analyse existing data on recorded trades of pangolin products, identify trends, and use these to predict future trade levels, while taking into account unreported trade and growth in demand.

 #### Documents